DaveEveritt/vera-everitt-writing/spiritual-thinking/visionary-observations/index.md

 # Visionary Observations

+THese miscellaneous notes have been added as they were found.

+---

 ## What is a Revelation?

 Is it true to say that a revelation is merely a mind expander?
 Everyone who has experienced a revelation appears to have the same ‘symptoms’ i.e. a feeling of oneness with the world, a ‘flash’ of intuition—very often accompanied by light within one’s head.
 A feeling of ‘knowledge’ of knowing the meaning of the universe.
 Could this be that for these people another part of the brain has commenced to function, and that another facet of Mind has been brought into play.
 It cannot be the intellect as it affects the poorly–trained mind as much as the highly–educated.
 So perhaps this is evolution—not of the body but of the mind—the brain being the body and the mind being the driving force.